TRAVEL PHOTOGRAPHER OF THE YEAR 2020 IS NOW CLOSED FOR ENTRY.

 Travel Photographer of the Year produces and sell the TPOTY Collection of prints and cards – however, these are produced in association with, and with full permission from, the photographers concerned.
 All TPOTY Collection images are governed by a written agreement with the photographers, and these photographers receive royalties for all cards or prints sold.

-No, but we accept prints or digital scans from transparencies.
+No, but we accept prints or digital scans from transparencies/slides.
 In the past, too many entrants submitted great pictures as poor quality duplicate slides.
 This meant that the judges couldn’t assess the images properly, and as a result potentially winning entries were eliminated.
-With regret, we took the decision to accept prints and online submissions only – and, of course, those prints or online submissions can come from images originally shot as transparencies, on film, or digitally.
+With regret, we took the decision to accept prints and online submissions only – and, of course, those prints or online submissions can come from images originally shot on film, or digitally.

 Yes!
 In fact, our overall winner in 2007 won with panoramic images, and in 2006 there were two panoramic winners, one runner up and a commended.
 Images stitched to form a panoramic image will be accepted provided that the entrant declares, at the time of submission, that the final image has been produced in this way.